CSA-Giles/LessonOne/README.md

         The weather is nice : you don't say
         Do you know my brother : why so negative</p>
 <p>#2d. <img src = "116_1.PNG"> </p>
+<p>#2e.
+If you enter the term "My mother has a daughter but no cat periods", it will output the response for the no entry.
+You could fix this by making it see which keyword is more frequent and choose the response based on te number of occurrences.</p>
+<p>#2f.
+When you  hide a keyword within another word, it will end up with a response that doesn't make much sense.
+The problem with these is that the chat-bot seems flawed due to making no sense when it replies</p>

+<p>#3